 There are four main types of DNS records (and several less common ones):

-These are like aliases, specifying that a certain domain name or prefix should actually send traffic to whatever the DNS record is of some other domain, e.g. calendar.cornershopcreative.com has a CNAME record of ghs.google.com
+CNAME records: These are like aliases, specifying that a certain domain name or prefix should actually send traffic to whatever the DNS record is of some other domain, e.g. calendar.cornershopcreative.com has a CNAME record of ghs.google.com.

-These link a domain to the names of servers that handle the domain’s email.
+MX records: These link a domain to the names of servers that handle email sent to the domain.
 Often multiple MX records exist so that if one mail server is having problems emails can be routed to another server without disruption.

-These are used for a variety of purposes, such as authorizing specific computers to send email on that domain’s behalf (called SPF)
+TXT records: These are used for a variety of purposes, such as authorizing specific computers to send email on that domain’s behalf (called SPF).

 DNS records are what specify what computer a website lives on, which means they specify a domain’s website host.